Jimmybrainz/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory
+A command to display the contents list of your current directory